White Bear Lake, Minnesota: History

 White Bear Lake High School and Mariner High School merged in 1983 to form White Bear Lake Area High School.
-There are still two buildings, now the North Campus and South Campus.
-North Campus (White Bear Lake High School) holds classes for freshman and sophomores while South Campus (the former Mariner High School) holds classes for juniors and seniors.
-The two buildings have a combined total of about 3,000 students.
+There are still two buildings, the North Campus and South Campus, which are now White Bear Lake High School (North Campus building) and Mariner Middle School (South Campus building).
+North Campus (White Bear Lake High School) held classes for freshman and sophomores while South Campus (the former Mariner High School) held classes for juniors and seniors.
+The two buildings had a combined total of about 3,000 students.

 The murder of three-year-old Dennis Jurgens in 1965 at the hands of his adoptive mother, Lois Jurgens, was arguably the biggest scandal to hit the town with her conviction in 1987.
 The story was recounted in Barry Siegel's true crime novel A Death in White Bear Lake.

 In 1953, the Lakeshore Players Community Theater was organized.
 Lakeshore Players formerly operated out of a former church building constructed in 1889, at 4820 Stewart Avenue.
 In 2018 they moved to a new building in 2018 next to the White Bear Center for the Arts.

 The White Bear Center for the Arts was officially organized on May 16, 1968 and moved to their new location at 4971 Long Avenue in the fall of 2013.

 The White Bear Lake Area Historical Society was incorporated on September 25, 1970 and gathers, preserves and shares the stories of the five communities that touch the shore of White Bear Lake – Birchwood, Dellwood, Mahtomedi, White Bear Lake, and White Bear Township.

+In 2019, voters approved the largest school bond measure in the state to support the school district building a brand new high school in downtown White Bear Lake and renovate elementary and middle schools across the city.
+The new school opened for the 2024/2025 school year meaning all students in grades nine through twelve now attended the same campus in the heart of city.
+The new school campus also includes sports facilities to ensure school sponsored events help out the city center.